Start a conversation

 Ethernet (Cat) Cable Frequently Asked Questions

-Can Cat6 and Cat6a cables be mixed used together?
+Can Cat6 and Cat6a cables be mixed and used together?

 What is Cat6a?